Sachin-Sharma-ML/day2-python-conditional-statements/README.md

 # day2-python-conditional-statements
  Python Conditional Statements practice code
-#Conditional Statements
+# Conditional Statements
 # 1 if statements
 # 2 else statements
 # 3 if elif else statements

-#if statements perform
+# if statements
 age=18
 if(age>=18):
     print("you can vote")    # you can vote